germaximus/Nesterchuk/README.md

 Raw data, index files, and custom annotation can be found in the GEO [NCBI repository]()

 ### Preparing genome annotation and index files
 Mouse genomic sequences and annotation files (GRCm38.p4) were downloaded from the [NCBI repository](ftp://ftp.ncbi.nih.gov/genomes/M_musculus/).
 To obtain genome assembly, download fasta files of individual chromosomes and concatenate them in the ascending order (omit mitochondrial chromosome).
-Since all animals were females, Y chromosome should also be discarded.

 | files               | MD5 check sum (unzipped)         | Description                                               |
 | ------------------- |:--------------------------------:| ----------------------------------------------------------|